 - On May 10, the investigative piece appeared on the front page—A nurse without an N95 mask raced in to treat a ‘code blue’ patient.
 She died 14 days later

-- Then two days later, readers sent letters to the editor, several of which were printed—An N95 mask may have saved nurse Celia Marcos.
+- Then two days later, the community responded with letters to the editor, several of which were printed—An N95 mask may have saved nurse Celia Marcos.
 Is Trump listening?

 - On May 14, the paper's Editorial Board spoke about Celia's death and the need for more protection for whistleblowers—Protect Health Whistleblowers So They Can Protect Us

-- Finally, a Emergency Room doctor wrote an Op-Ed, where he ended with: “Call Fox News, tweet the president until he blocks you, stand up in your home office and make your voice heard.
+- Finally, a Emergency Room doctor wrote an Op-Ed calling for more PPE.
+He closed with: “Call Fox News, tweet the president until he blocks you, stand up in your home office and make your voice heard.
 When they ask for a name, tell them you are Celia Marcos.”
 Read it here—On the front line and taking a stand

-After the Los Angeles Times story broke, it lead to continued coverage and outrage over the lack of PPE, including global attention:
+After the Los Angeles Times story broke, it led to continued coverage and outrage over the lack of PPE, including global attention: